 In accordance with his wishes, the John J. Winkler Memorial trust awards a cash prize each year to the author of the best undergraduate or graduate essay in any risky or marginal field of classical studies.
 Topics include (but are not limited to) those that Jack himself explored: the ancient novel, the sex/gender systems of antiquity, the social meanings of Greek drama, and ancient Mediterranean culture and society.
 Approaches include (but are not limited to) those that Jack’s own work exemplified: feminism, anthropology, narratology, semiotics, cultural studies, ethnic studies, and lesbian/gay studies.

-The preferred method of submission is by google form.
-You can find the appropriate form (which contains the ability to upload your essay directly) here.
+The preferred method of submission is by Google form.
+This is the appropriate Google form (which contains the ability to upload your essay directly).

-If you are unable to use the google form, you may send in your essay by email.
-Please include with your essay the following information: your college/university, your department or program of study, whether you are a graduate or undergraduate, your email and regular mail addresses, a phone number where you can be reached in May 2019, and the title of your work.
+If you are unable to use the Google form, you may send in your essay by email to Kirk Ormand.
+Please include with your essay the following information: your college/university, your department or program of study, whether you are a graduate or undergraduate, your email and regular mail addresses, a phone number where you can be reached in May 2024, and the title of your work.

 The Winkler Prize is intended to encourage new work rather than to recognize scholarship that has already proven itself in more traditional venues.
 Essays submitted for the prize should not, therefore, be previously published or accepted for publication.
 Exceptions may be made in the case of anticipated publication in a conference proceeding.

 The Trust reserves the right not to confer the Winkler Prize in any year in which the essays submitted to the competition are judged insufficiently prizeworthy.

 Contestants may send their essays and address any inquiries to: Kirk Ormand, Department of Classics, Oberlin College.